git-disl/LRBench/README.md

 ### The impact of learning rates

 The following figure shows the impacts of different learning rates.
 The FIX (black, k=0.025) reached the local optimum, while the NSTEP (red, k=0.05, γ=0.1, l=[150, 180]) converged to the global optimum.
-For TRIEXP (yellow, k0=0.05, k1=0.3, γ=0.1, l=100), even though it was the fastest, it failed to converge with high flucatuation.
+For TRIEXP (yellow, k0=0.05, k1=0.3, γ=0.1, l=100), even though it was the fastest, it failed to converge with high fluctuation.

 ![Comparison of three learning rate functions: FIX, NSTEP, and TRIEXP](examples/visualization/FIX-NSTEP-TRIEXP-Comparison.gif)